input-output-hk/cip72-dapp-registration/README.md

 --protocol-params-file protocol.json
 ```

-Then we calculate the total amount of our wallet minus the calculated fee as the total output amount\
+Then we calculate the total amount of our wallet minus the calculated fee as the total amount after transaction is complete\
 `$ expr 9998003445 - 180285 = 9997823160`

 To build final transaction: